Peshwari Naan

 Heat a tawa over high heat.

-Apply water on the plain side of the naan and transfer the naan to the hot tawa, water side down.
-It will stick to the griddle because of the water applied.
+Apply water to the plain side of the peshwari naan and transfer it to the hot tawa, water side down.
+The water will cause it to stick to the griddle.

 Now turn the tawa upside down over the flame.